Priz01/lazy_diamond_square/README.md

 ## Conclusion

-I just wanted to let you know that I'm 13 and this is my first serious project, so I'll be only glad for criticism and advice on how to improve my project.
+I just wanted to let you know that I'm 13 (I'm 14 at the time of this commit) and this is my first serious project, so I'll be only glad for criticism and advice on how to improve my project.
 All text in this file is translated with the help of a translator, because I don't know English so well yet.